Compare Insurance Quotes on Your Seasonal Property

 - Storm damage: strong winds can easily bring trees down crashing into your cottage or heavy snow can cave in a roof, and both scenarios mean significant repairs will be necessary.

-- Burst pipes: when no one is there to take quick action, by the time the problem is discovered the damage can be extensive.
+- Burst pipes: when no one is there to take quick action, by the time the problem is discovered, water damage can be extensive.

 - Theft or vandalism: unfortunately unoccupied premises are at greater risk for these types of claims.